-IPO's economic impacts are a direct result of its business activities and that of its subsidiary schools, and the scale of the impact will increase or decrease according to the scale of IPO's business.
-IPO's economic performance is still affected by the COVID pandemic, particularly in terms of student enrollment, and the way schools deliver their courses and services.
+IPO's economic impact is a direct result of its business activities and that of its subsidiary schools, and the scale of the impact will increase or decrease according to the scale of IPO's business.
+IPO's economic performance was affected in 2019 to 2022 by the COVID pandemic and some residual effects particularly the way schools deliver their courses and services were still felt in 2023.